Family Justice Services Division

 Child Support Officers work in Family Justice Centres and Justice Access Centres and offer specialized assistance in child support and spousal support matters, and help parents to navigate the procedures involved to get and change child support and spousal support orders and agreements.

-Parenting After Separation and Parenting After Separation for Indigenous Families are free online courses that take about three (3) hours to complete.
-They provide information that helps parents make careful and informed decisions about their separation and to ensure decisions are based on the best interest of the child/youth, including:
+Parenting After Separation for Indigenous Families and Parenting After Separation (in Punjabi and English) are free online courses that take about three (3) hours to complete.
+Parents must complete a Parenting After Separation course before they can move forward with an application about a family law matter in Provincial Court.
+These courses provide information that helps parents make careful and informed decisions about their separation and to ensure decisions are based on the best interest of the child/youth, including:

 In Surrey and Victoria, the Provincial Family Court is an early resolution registry.
 The early resolution process applies to issues under the Family Law Act.
 It introduces early resolution requirements for family law matters in provincial court in those designated registries.
 The process aims to build knowledge, support problem solving and help parties prepare for next steps.
 For more information contact the Surrey or Victoria Justice Access Centre and if possible, also talk to a lawyer, who can help you understand the best process for a particular dispute.